dart-lang/site-www/src/content/interop/js-interop/package-web.md

 Similarly, you might find an undefined `package:web` API whose corresponding `dart:html` member's definition uses the keyword `native`.
 Check if the definition uses the `@JSName` annotation for a rename;
-the value of the annotation will tell you the name th member uses in `package:web`:
+the value of the annotation will tell you the name the member uses in `package:web`:

 ```dart
 @JSName('appendChild')